 This program should explain not just how to perform a task, but why it’s important for the bigger picture.
 When your team understands the purpose behind the new system, they are more likely to follow procedures correctly.
 A well-structured training plan ensures everyone receives the same information, which is vital for consistency across different stores or departments.

-Implement Hands-On Practice and Standard Procedures
+Include Hands-On Practice and Standard Rules

 People learn best by doing.
 Reading a manual is one thing, but hands-on practice is what truly builds confidence and competence.
 Set up training sessions where employees can physically use the scanners, printers, and software in a controlled, real-world environment.
 Let them practice creating, printing, and applying labels to different types of products.